Blendig/StudentManagementSys-App/README.md

 Microsoft SQL Server
 Bootstrap for frontend UI
 Entity Framework Core for data access
-Contributing
+# Contributing
 If you would like to contribute to the project, please follow these steps:

 Fork the repository
 Create a new branch for your changes
 Make your changes and commit them to your branch Submit a pull request
-License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

-Contact
+# Contact
-If you have any questions or comments about the application, please contact the project owner at [insert contact information here].
+If you have any questions or comments about the application, please contact the project owners: .

-This is just a basic outline for a README file, but you can customize it to fit your project's specific needs.
-The important thing is to provide clear and concise information on how to install, use, and contribute to the project, as well as any relevant technical details and licensing information.